-TEAM SPORTS OFFICIATING & COACHING G Semester 1 Only
+TEAM SPORTS OFFICIATING & COACHING C Semester 1 Only

-Credits: 1 Length: Semester Course Code: PE156--- Grade Level(s): 10, 11,
+Credits: 1 Length: Semester Course Code: PE152--- Grade Level(s): 10, 11, enhancing products.

 This course is a continuation of exposing students to officiating, coaching, and being a cooperative and productive member of a team.
-Students will participate daily in a variety of team sports with an emphasis on officiating and coaching the sport of volleyball and softball.
+Students will participate daily in a variety of team sports with an emphasis on officiating and coaching the sports of soccer and hockey.
 The responsibilities and techniques in officiating and coaching of youth sports will be covered, along with analyzing and developing students' officiating and coaching style.
-The students will act as a coach and official to practice using assertive communication to enforce rules, ensure safe practices, and sportsmanship during activities.
-Students will research and analyze a career pathway in sport.
+The students will act as coach and official to practice using assertive communication to enforce rules, insure safe practices, and sportsmanship during activities.
+Review and reporting of the effectiveness of fitness or skill

-TEAM SPORTS OFFICIATING & COACHING H Semester 2
+TEAM SPORTS OFFICIATING & COACHING D Semester 2